 Schnitzer M. Disability in systemic sclerosis - a longitudinal observational study.
 J Rheumatol.
 2011;38(4):685-692.

 Shoenfeld Y, Katz U. IVIg therapy in autoimmunity and related disorders: our experience with a large cohort of patients.
 Autoimmunity.
 2005 Mar;38(2):123-37.

 Steen VD.
 Pregnancy in scleroderma.
 Rheum Dis Clin North Am.
 2007;33:345-358.

 Tashkin DP, Elashoff R, Clements PJ, et al. Cyclophosphamide versus placebo in scleroderma lung disease.
 N Engl J Med.
 2006;354(25):2655-66.

 Thombs BD, Taillefer SS, Hudson M, Baron M. Depression in patients with systemic sclerosis: a systematic review of the evidence.
 Arthritis Rheum.
 2007;57:1089-1097.

 Tingey T, Shu J, Smuczek J, Pope J. Meta-analysis of healing and prevention of digital ulcers in systemic sclerosis.
 Arthritis Care Res (Hoboken).
 2013;65(9):1460-71.

 Tyndall A, Furst DE.
 Adult stem cell treatment of scleroderma.
 Curr Opin Rheumatol.
 2007;19:604-610.

-Varga J, Denton C. Systemic Sclerosis and the Scleroderma Spectrum Disorders.
+Varga J, Denton C. Systemic sclerosis and the scleroderma spectrum disorders.
 In: Firestein: Kelley's Textbook of Rheumatology.
 8th ed.
-Philadelphia, Pa: Saunders, 2008. chap 77.
+Philadelphia, PA: Elsevier Saunders, 2008. chap 77.